 In case of default

 The lender will claim possession of the vehicle in case the borrower defaults.
 The lender is normally not keen to take possession of the car since it takes time to find a buyer and sell the car to collect his outstanding.
-In case he is unable to buy a potential buyer the vehicle depreciates and looses its value at the same time.
+In case, he is unable to buy a potential buyer the vehicle depreciates and loses its value at the same time.